-A folder icon with a plus symbol refers to a newly created directory.

-A folder icon with a minus symbol refers to a directory that has been deleted from the local machine during the capture process.
+- A blank folder icon refers to changed content.
+The directory itself has already been present on the local machine before the capture process has been executed. - 🗟 A folder icon with a plus symbol refers to a newly created directory. - A folder icon with a minus symbol refers to a directory that has been deleted from the local machine during the capture process.